albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 Anxiety resulting in more reflection/reconsideration is actually a double-benefit: once it serves a purpose you can let it go.

+Never think the same thought twice in a row.
+You’re literally getting 0 new information.
+Spaced repetition can help with receiving new random seeds when revisiting thoughts.

 Believing we are in a simulation is the result of being able to deal with both the infinite, the infinitesimal, the meta, and the lack of ego.

 A reduced sense of wonder is key.

 [Matt Stonie](https://www.youtube.com/channel/UCd1fLoVFooPeWqCEYVUJZqg) is an example of unintuitive human capabilities.
 So is [Danielle Steel](https://www.glamour.com/story/danielle-steel-books-interview).

 We learn and create new things because everyone who has ever existed has had access to what no one ever had before.

 If we were immortal one could convince anyone of any of your beliefs.

 I never worry whatsover about writing anymore.
 It's just a choice to no longer spend more time critiquing, qualifying, or adding more ideas.
 Similarly with decision making.

 You need to write low-friction pieces if you want to be worth the time to your readers.